 For “winter cauliflower” there are special species.
 In Europe we can use this species.

-In Europe, “winter cauliflower” is sown in the garden in summer, in June or July.
+In Europe, “winter cauliflower” is sown in the garden in July or August (mid summer), according to the info on the package.
 When sowing later, plants will be small before winter.
 In spring there will be (very) small cauliflowers.

-Use a scoop to loosen the soil.
+Use a scoop or garden trowel to loosen the soil.
 Mix the soil with manure or compost and agricultural lime.
 Make a furrow, 3 inch wide, 1.5 to 2 inch deep.

 Strew cauliflower seeds in a white tray so you can clearly see the seeds.
 Use tweezers, fingers or a cocktail stick with moist point to lay the seeds in the furrow.

-Use a lat with distance marks.
+You can use a lat or (nylon) string with distance marks.
 Sow groups of 3 or 4 seeds.
 Distance between groups is about 6 inch.

 Then strew moist crumbled earth in the furrow on the seeds.
 Layer thickness is about 1/6 to 1/4 inch.